Components -> Amino acids -> Amino acids

 Nitrogen is an essential component of amino acids, which are the building blocks of proteins.
 Proteins are critical for the growth, repair, and maintenance of body tissues, as well as the production of enzymes and hormones.
 Additionally, nitrogen is a key component of DNA, the genetic material in our cells, and is involved in various metabolic processes within the body.

-What if your Nitrogen is low?
+What if your nitrogen is low?

 Low nitrogen levels in the body can lead to symptoms such as fatigue, muscle weakness, and impaired immune function.
 It is important to consume adequate amounts of protein, which provides the body with nitrogen, to maintain a healthy nitrogen balance.

-How do vegans get their Nitrogen intake?
+How do vegans get their nitrogen intake?

 Vegans can get their nitrogen intake from a variety of plant-based foods such as legumes (beans, lentils, chickpeas), tofu, tempeh, quinoa, chia seeds, nuts, seeds, and whole grains.
 These plant-based sources provide ample amounts of protein, which contains nitrogen.